ADN Selective Admission Process

 IT IS THE NURSING APPLICANT'S RESPONSIBILITY TO ENSURE THAT ALL REQUIREMENTS ARE MET BY THE ESTABLISHED DEADLINES.
 ALL NURSING DEADLINES, GUIDELINES, AND POLICIES APPLY EQUALLY TO ALL STUDENTS.

 You are required to complete this pre-admission exam (TEAS) and your Adjusted Individual Score (AIS) needs to be 62% or greater to be considered for admission into the nursing program.
 This exam is designed to determine the academic readiness of applicants entering nursing programs.
 You will test in each of the following four (4) areas: Reading, Math, Science, and English.
 Your TEAS (AIS) score is part of the point system (See Point Count Work Sheet) used for conditional admission to the program.
-TEAS cannot be taken more than 3 times within a twelve month period and must have been taken within the last five (5) years.
-If a nursing applicant tests more than three times within the same period unly the first three attempts will be considered in the yearly application process.
-If the TEAS exam changes (i.e., from TEAS IV to V) then all applicants may be required to take the current TEAS exam to be eligible for admission.
+TEAS cannot be taken more than 3 times within a twelve month period and must have been taken within the last two (2) years.
+If a nursing applicant tests more than three times within the same period only the first three attempts will be considered in the yearly application process.
 A study guide for the TEAS exam can be obtained from www.atitesting.com as well as practice testing options.
 Please go to the ATI website for frequently asked questions about TEAS and preparing to take the TEAS exam.